signfang/DrumMachinePO/README.md

 - Hold A+Crank: scroll through FXs
 - Double-tap A: reset current FX (reset ALL FX if "no effects" is selected)

+B: Start/Stop playing
-B: Start/Stop playing, Double-tap to go all the way back.
+- Double-tap B: go all the way back (rewind).
+- Hold B: queue the stop operation.
+Sequencer will stop after playing the current pattern.

 If "KEEP PERF FX" setting is on, FXs that are changed in the performance mode is also applied in the grid mode.